backdround/improved-search.nvim/README.md

 - `current_word{_strict}` - in-place current word search (for "n" mode)

 - `in_place{_strict}` / `forward{_strict}` / `backward{_strict}` -
-search operators (for "n/x/o" modes)
+search operators (for "n/x/o" modes).

 <br>
 Functions with `_strict` postfix add word boundaries (`\<` and `\>`) for all